MaksimCha/MaksimCha/README.md

 >What should be improved/changed in existing test code?
 Why, for what?

 - Move driver setup to main directory because it is a service code
-- Don't using hardcoded absolute paths because on another devices they can be defferent and it’s hard to find those values
+- Don't using hardcoded absolute paths because on another devices they can be different and it’s hard to find those values
 - Don't using System.out for logging – it is not good for code readability
 - Don't using Thread.sleep() - it reduces performance
 - Change structure so that Native and Web tests were in the different classes